jayala-29/jayala-29.github.io/publications.md

 <!-- title: Publications -->
 ---

 Below are selected publications.
-Please check my <a href="https://scholar.google.com/citations?user=osbshjEAAAAJ&hl=en">Google Scholar</a>, <a href="https://dblp.org/pid/348/6631.html">DBLP</a>, or <a target="_blank" href="https://jayala-29.github.io/cv/ayala-cv.pdf">CV</a> for a full list of publications.
+Please check my <a href="https://scholar.google.com/citations?user=osbshjEAAAAJ&hl=en">Google Scholar</a> or <a target="_blank" href="https://jayala-29.github.io/cv/ayala-cv.pdf">CV</a> for a full list of publications.

 Conferences are the top-tier academic publishing venues in computer science and information science (CS/IS).
-Thus, the majority of my research is published in CS/IS conference proceedings.
+Thus, most of my research is published in CS/IS conference proceedings.

 <h3>2025</h3>